nmonath/Coref-tf/README.md

 ### Evaluation

 ## Descriptions of Directories

 Name | Descriptions
 ----------- | -------------
-bert |
-conll-2012 |
+bert | BERT modules (model,tokenizer,optimization) ref to the `google-research/bert` repository. conll-2012 | offical evaluation scripts for CoNLL2012 shared task.
-data_utils |
+data_utils | modules for processing training data.
-func_builders |
-logs | The logs for experiments. models | An implementation of CorefQA/MentionProposal models based on TF. run | Train / Evaluate MRC-NER models. scripts/data | scripts/models |
+func_builders | the input dataloader and model constructor for CorefQA. logs | the log files in our experiments. models | an implementation of CorefQA/MentionProposal models based on TF. run | modules for data preparation and training models. scripts/data | scripts for data preparation and loading pretrained models. scripts/models | scripts for {train/evaluate} {mention_proposal/corefqa} models on {TPU/GPU}. utils | modules including metrics、optimizers.
-tests |
-utils |